KusStar/react-native-abi-detector/README.md

 ```
 ## Thanks

-- [zhaobozhen/LibChecker](https://github.com/zhaobozhen/LibChecker), the methods of abi detecting is basically copied from it
+- [zhaobozhen/LibChecker](https://github.com/zhaobozhen/LibChecker), the methods of ABI detecting is basically copied from it

 ## License